 - Improve how the UK manages materials at the end of their life cycle

-In particular, reusing and recycling plastic will be critical to the government achieving their objectives as well as lowering the reliance on fossil fuels to produce virgin materials.
+In particular, reusing and recycling plastic will be critical to the government achieving its objectives as well as lowering the reliance on fossil fuels to produce virgin materials.
 A four-point plan has been devised to act at each stage of the product life cycle – production, consumption and end of life.
 The plan will work towards the goal of eliminating all avoidable plastic waste during the next 25 years, including seeking views on how the tax system or charges could reduce the amount of single-use plastic waste.